RupankarCh/my-notes/Networking/IOS.md

 ---

-## 1. Console Access
+## i.
+Console Access

 What is it?

 Console access means connecting your computer **directly to the Cisco device's console port**.
 You don't need an IP address, Telnet, or SSH for the initial connection.

 Practical setup